autonomys/subspace-docs/versioned_docs/version-latest/develop/nova/local_development.md

 To establish a full local network, you need to run a local node, a Core-EVM domain, and a farmer.

-First, visit the **[Subspace releases](https://github.com/autonomys/subspace/releases)** page and download the most up-to-date stable versions of the node and farmer.
+First, visit the **[Autonomys releases](https://github.com/autonomys/subspace/releases)** page and download the most up-to-date stable versions of the node and farmer.

 :::tip
 For each release, there are two versions: